Popular

 Features and description

-Description - Upon entering the property through the main front door on Chediston Street, you are immediately welcomed into the snug area—a warm and inviting space featuring a traditional open fireplace and charming front-facing views.
-From this cosy room, you proceed into the hallway, which also serves as a versatile book room and provides convenient access to the cellar below.
+Description - Upon entering the property through the main front door on Chediston Street, you are immediately welcomed into the snug/study—a warm and inviting space featuring a traditional open fireplace and charming front-facing views.
+From this cosy room, you proceed into an additional reception room, which currently serves as a book room but could be ideal as a home office – this room provides access to the dry cellar below.

-To the right of the hallway lies the sitting room, originally the premises’ shop.
-This space benefits from direct access to the front via a door, complemented by two expansive shop windows that flood the room with natural light.
-A wood-burning stove enhances the ambiance, and a practical cupboard is tucked neatly beneath the stairs.
+To the right of the hallway lies the spacious sitting room, originally the premises’ shop.
+Complemented by two expansive shop windows (frosted for privacy) that flood the beamed room with natural light - the room could be accessed directly from Chediston Street if wished.
+A wood-burning stove in the large fireplace enhances the ambiance, and a practical storage cupboard is tucked neatly beneath the stairs.

-Adjacent to the sitting room is the dining room, which connects via a few steps down to the kitchen.
-The kitchen offers rear-facing views and is well-appointed with base and wall units, an integrated oven and hob, a dishwasher, and a stable door leading out onto the patio—ideal for indoor-outdoor living and entertaining.
-From the dining room, a door opens into the shower room, which features a spacious double shower, toilet, and basin.
-Although there is an external door leading to the garden, it is currently sealed.
+Adjacent to the sitting room is the dining room, which connects to the modern kitchen.
+The kitchen offers rear-facing views from its breakfast bar and is well-appointed with base and wall units, an integrated oven, hob and dishwasher.
+Both the dining room and kitchen have doors leading onto the enclosed upper patio area —ideal for indoor-outdoor living and entertaining.
+From the dining room, a door opens into the shower room, which features a spacious double shower, toilet and basin.

 On the first floor, the landing provides access to three bedrooms and the family bathroom.
 The master bedroom is a generously sized double overlooking the front aspect, complete with an en-suite comprising a toilet and basin, and a Velux window that floods the room with natural light.
-Bedroom two is a comfortable double room also facing the front, while bedroom three is a smaller double room with similar front-facing views.
-The landing features a hallway with an airing cupboard housing the water tank and shelving, alongside an additional storage cupboard.
-The family bathroom is well-appointed with a bathtub, corner shower, toilet, basin, and rear-facing window.
+Bedroom two is a comfortable double room also facing the front, while bedroom three is a smaller double room with similar front-facing views..
+The family bathroom is well-appointed with a bathtub, separate corner shower, toilet, basin, and rear-facing windows; the room includes a shelves airing cupboard housing the hot water tank, alongside an additional storage cupboard.

 Externally, the property is accessed via double gates leading to a generous shingle driveway providing ample off-road parking.
 The south facing garden includes a large workshop or shed ideal for storage, a wood store, a charming summer house, well-maintained lawn, flower beds, borders, a patio area, raised beds, and two additional sheds—offering plenty of space for gardening and outdoor activities.